ylexus/jiotty-photos-uploader/README.md

 Jiotty Photos Uploader is a simple desktop Google Photos media uploader that creates albums according to your directory structure and can resume failed uploads.
 See [Wiki](https://github.com/ylexus/jiotty-photos-uploader/wiki) for more information.

+If you to build from sources and run locally:

+1. Install JDK 14
+2. run `./gradlew -DDCLIENT_SECRET_PATH=/path/to/google-API-client-secret.json run`